uniconstructor/demandbaselabs/FormConnector/README.md

 **Deprecated** (*Default:* `true`)
 *This was replaced by the `_areToggleFieldsVisible` function which automatically detects if the elements specified by `toggleFieldList` / `getToggleElement` are visible.

 ~~This Boolean flag tells the Form Connector whether or not the toggling fields are currently shown.
 This should be `true` to start, which triggers hiding of the fields when the page loads.

-Only set to `false` if the fields in `toggleFieldList` are created as hidden fields in your form system.
+Only set to `false` if the fields in `toggleFieldList` are created as hidden fields in your form system.~~

-**Note:** Additional CSS/layout/styling may be required when showing fields that are setup as hidden fields in your form processor.~~

 ##Advanced Options
 ####fieldPrefix